Kungsbacka/LifecycleManager/README.md

 The following permissions are needed for the account running the script:

 * Read/write in script folder.
 Reports are created temporarily in this folder before they are sent.
-* Manage users in Active Directory (create, uppdate and remove)
+* Manage users in Active Directory (create, update and remove)
 * Read/write in databases MetaDirectory and ADEvents
 * Start SQL Agent job for Active Directory import